 The SDSU Global Campus Civil Engineering Program is accredited by the Engineering Accreditation Commission of ABET, an industry-leading accreditation body, which is valued highly by employers.
 We’re proud of our strong connections with local businesses, and we also work closely with national engineering organizations like the Associated General Contractors, the American Public Works Association, the Chi Epsilon Civil Engineering Honor Society, and the American Society of Civil Engineers (ASCE).

 This innovative program is designed to prepare you for an engineering career in many different types of fields.
 Through Professional Elective Courses, you’ll learn how to apply the knowledge you’ve learned to different areas of civil engineering, including water-based projects, transportation projects, environmental initiatives, structural and geotechnical projects, and construction.
 No matter what field you’re interested in, this degree completion program will help you accomplish your professional goals.

-When you earn your B.S. in Civil Engineering from San Diego State University, you’re earning a degree that means something.
-Through our connections, our research output, and the success of our graduates, this program has developed a reputation that carries weight in the professional world.
-According to U.S. News and World Report, San Diego State University is ranked as one of the top 15 best engineering schools in the state of California.
+Through our connections, our research output, and the success of our graduates, the Civil Engineering program at SDSU has developed a reputation that carries weight in the professional world.
+According to U.S. News and World Report, San Diego State University is also ranked as one of the top 15 best engineering schools in the state of California.

 In order to earn a B.S. in Civil Engineering, you’ll need to complete the following:

 Required Courses (76 Units)

 Aerospace Engineering 340: Fluid Mechanics (3)